typelift/Concurrent/README.md

 - Click the + at the top left corner to add a Copy Files build phase
 - Set the directory to Frameworks
 - Click the + and add Concurrent

-**Standalone**

-Copy the swift files under Concurrent/Concurrent into your project.

 License
 =======